 The major requires 18 credit hours of lower-division course work (1000-2000 leve) comprising various offerings that serve as important groundwork leading to advanced studies.Lower-division offerings include basic courses in communication research, visual communication, public speaking, writing, law and ethics, and an introductory course relevant to the student;s selected program of study.

 All communication and media majors must earn a grade of 'C' or better in all communication and media courses counted toward their degree and pass the Communication Entrance Exam with a score of 78% of higher.
 Students who fail to pass the grammar test in three attempts much pursue majors in other departments.

 To be eligible to apply to a major in [Public Relations, Journalism, MENT], students must meet the following criteria:

 - Meet the School of Communication & Media (SOCM) Sophomore GPA requirement.
 This Sophomore GPA requirement consists of combined adjusted 2.75 GPA in the following five courses:

 - COM 2135

-- Achieve a satisfactory score on the SOCM Entrance Exam.
+- Achieve a satisfactory score of 78% or higher on the SOCM Entrance Exams.
 Students may take the test no more than three times.